Medical Humanities

 mh chosen logo with name 18 10 22

-Medical humanities uses ideas, tools and methods from disciplines such as history, art, philosophy, theology and literature to help create innovative strategies for understanding and improving health and healthcare.
-Drawing on sources that typically cut across and complement prevailing modes of health-related thinking, the field seeks to explore the social and cultural context surrounding the purposes and challenges of medicine and healthcare.
+Medical humanities examines the relationship between health and society, situating medicine and disease within their political, social, historical, ethical, and cultural contexts.
+It often uses ideas, tools and methods from disciplines such as history, art, philosophy, theology, and literature to create innovative strategies for understanding and improving health and healthcare.
 Decisions about whom to treat or when to treat them, how to prevent disease, and how to fund and develop health services cannot be made on the basis of science alone.
-They remain contentious ethical and political judgements, reflecting economic realities, contested histories, cultural norms, future aspirations and socially-conditioned perceptions of risk.
-Medical and health humanities brings these judgments to light and enables us to examine them critically.
+They remain contentious ethical and political judgments, reflecting economic realities, contested histories, cultural norms, future aspirations, and socially-conditioned perceptions of risk.
+Medical humanities brings these judgments to light and enables us to examine them consciously.
+Most fundamentally, medical humanities understands health and medicine as bound up with the human.

-To be added to the medical humanities mailing list please email medicalhumanities-owner@maillist.ox.ac.uk
+To be added to the medical humanities mailing list: medicalhumanities-owner@maillist.ox.ac.uk

 Humanities and Healthcare